Turkmenistan in CAREC

 Turkmenistan is taking part in a drive to put Central Asia’s landlocked nations at the heart of an expansive and integrated transport network across Eurasia.

-Through CAREC, Turkmenistan received a $125 million loan for a rail link that will help achieve regional cooperation.
-As a new CAREC-member state, the country is looking forward to participating in regional initiatives that will benefit the development of its economy.
+Since 2010, $569 million has been invested in transport projects.
+As a new CAREC-member state, Turkmenistan is looking forward to participating in regional initiatives that will benefit the development of its economy.

 Highlights from the Asian Development Outlook 2014: